ccoutant/dwarf-locations/001a-context.md

 ### Section 2.6.2 Location Lists

-Following the first bulleted list (after "End-of-list"), add the following non-normative paragraph:
+Following the first bulleted list (after "End-of-list"), add the following
+paragraph:

-> [non-normative] _If there is no current PC (see Section 2.5.1), only
+> If there is no current PC (see Section 2.5.1), only
-> default location description entries will apply._
+> default location description entries will apply.

 ### Section 5.7.6 Data Member Entries